nomasters/handshake/design-docs/handshake-core.md

 The message posting pattern can be covered in three parts:

 1. Bob encrypts a message with a one-time key and submits this payload to message storage.
-2. Message storage returns a hash of the contents of the payload which is used as the URL address.
+2. Message storage returns a hash of the contents of the payload, which is used as the URL address.
 3. Bob encrypts this hash with a second one-time key and submits this latest message to his rendezvous point.

 ### Message Retrieval Pattern